Protect Your Personal Info: How to Identify Suspicious Emails and Text Messages

 Android phones will show you a warning if the link’s destination isn’t what it appears to be.

-Staying alert and informed helps you keep your personal info safe from these widespread scams.
+Staying alert and informed and using multifactor authentication helps you keep your personal info safe from these widespread scams.
 When in doubt, always double check on your own and prioritize your online safety.

 By Category